-Chi Phi Fraternity The Brand is the official logo mark for the Chi Phi Fraternity.
-America's First Social Fraternity est. December 24, 1824 The Badge is the jeweled "Chi" "Phi" worn by initiated Brothers of the Fraternity.
+The Brand is the official logo mark for the Chi Phi Fraternity.
+The Badge is the jeweled "Chi" "Phi" worn by initiated Brothers of the Fraternity.
 The Chakett is the twelve-pointed badge worn by Candidates for Membership of the Fraternity.
 "The Chakett" is also the name of the Fraternity's magazine.
 The Crest is the official coat of arms of the Fraternity.